 The more stimulation your breasts receive, the more milk your body will think it needs to produce (source).
 This is exactly the opposite of what you want to happen.
-It’s best to keep your hands off of your breasts while you try to decrease your supply, even if you are in pain.
+It’s best to keep hands off of your breasts (including when you’re intimate with your partner) while you try to decrease your supply.

 Not to worry — there are other ways to find relief!

 The difficulties of weaning may only seem more frustrating with the pain and discomfort engorgement can cause.
 During this period of change, it’s key to take care of yourself to ensure the transition is as gentle as possible for you and baby.

 If you’re experiencing breast pain during the weaning period, here are some ways to reduce and manage it:

 If your breasts are swollen and engorged, a hot shower might help provide some relief.